sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 ### Rancher Kubernetes Engine

-If your [Rancher Kubernetes Engine (RKE)](https://rancher.com/docs/rke/latest/en/) cluster is configured to use [NodePort](https://docs.ranchermanager.rancher.io/v2.0-v2.4/how-to-guides/new-user-guides/migrate-from-v1.6-v2.x/expose-services#nodeport), use the [nodeport component](https://github.com/sourcegraph/deploy-sourcegraph/tree/main/new/components/nodeport) to change the port type for `sourcegraph-frontend` service from `ClusterIP` to `NodePort` to use `nodePort: 30080`:
+If your [Rancher Kubernetes Engine (RKE)](https://rancher.com/docs/rke/latest/en/) cluster is configured to use [NodePort](https://docs.ranchermanager.rancher.io/v2.0-v2.4/how-to-guides/new-user-guides/migrate-from-v1.6-v2.x/expose-services#nodeport), use the [nodeport/custom component](https://github.com/sourcegraph/deploy-sourcegraph/tree/main/new/components/nodeport) to change the port type for `sourcegraph-frontend` service from `ClusterIP` to `NodePort` to use `nodePort: 30080`:

 ```yaml
 # new/overlays/$OVERLAY_NAME/kustomization.yaml